 We have proposed hypergraph dilutions as an alternative to graph minors in the study of structural properties of hypergraphs.
 While the two notions are connected technically, dilutions operate on the hypergraph level and therefore avoid critical issues with graph minors in the presence of arbitrarily large hyperedges.
 Our study of dilutions yields analogues of the Excluded Grid Theorem and Grohe's characterisation of tractability for bounded arity CQ answering, for degree 2 hypergraphs.
 To the best of our knowledge these are the first such results for hypergraphs of unbounded rank.

 It remains open whether such a neat delineation of tractable CQ answering even exists under more general circumstances such as bounded degree.
-In support of this natural next step, we show a generalisation of our main structural result for fixed degree and discuss possible paths to extend the results presented here to bounded degree.
+In support of this natural next step, we show a generalisation of our main structural result for fixed degree and discuss possible paths to extend the presented results to bounded degree.
 As an immediate next goal we hope to find a more informative proof of Corollary~\ref{cor:subw}, with the eventual goal of better understanding the submodular width of unbounded pre-jigsaws.

-Dilutions are still related to graph minors and our results rely on key results for graph minors.
+Dilutions are closely related to graph minors and our results here rely on key results for graph minors.
 However, recent thought in graph theory has identified \emph{tangles} as possibly even more fundamental notion of what it means for a graph to be highly connected (e.g., see the discussion in~\cite{DBLP:journals/jct/RobertsonS03a}). \citet{DBLP:journals/ejc/AdlerGG07} have previously generalised tangles to \emph{hypertangles} and showed their connection to other hypergraph notions (such as \ghw).
 The further study of tangles in hypergraphs thus presents an interesting alternative direction towards further understanding substructures in hypergraphs.

-Finally, we are not aware of a version of Lemma~\ref{lem:hgred} for counting and it is not immediate whether the arguments apply also for counting problems.
+Finally, we are not aware of a version of Proposition~\ref{prop:hgred} for counting, and it is not immediate whether the arguments apply also for counting problems.
 Extending Theorem~\ref{thm:count} to classes of queries is left as an open problem.
-Recently, it has been shown, through related methods, that \cqcount is also difficult to approximate~\cite{DBLP:journals/toct/BulatovZ20} under certain conditions.
+Recently, it has been shown that \cqcount is also difficult to approximate~\cite{DBLP:journals/toct/BulatovZ20} under certain conditions.
 Whether the more elaborate machinery for the approximation case also translates to our setting is a further interesting open question.